godotengine/godot-docs/classes/class_gltfcamera.rst

 - |void| **set_size_mag**\ (\ value\: :ref:`float<class_float>`\ )
 - :ref:`float<class_float>` **get_size_mag**\ (\ )

 The size of the camera.
-This class and glTF define the camera size magnitude as a radius in meters, while Godot defines it as a diameter in meters.
+This class and glTF define the camera size magnitude as a radius in meters, while Redot defines it as a diameter in meters.
 This maps to glTF's ``ymag`` property.
 This value is only used for orthographic/orthogonal cameras, when :ref:`perspective<class_GLTFCamera_property_perspective>` is ``false``.

 .. rst-class:: classref-section-separator